nozomugit/production-of-absence-nsfw/data/README.md

 | `category` | string | One of: `Sexual`, `Violent`, `Polydactyly`, `Five-fingered`, `Oligodactyly`, `Atypical Arrangement`, `Misclassified`, `Other` |
 | `notes` | string (optional) | Free-text observations |

-**Annotation methodology** (§3.3): "exploratory and conducted by a single annotator; it does not include inter-rater reliability or formal annotation protocol.
-Within the present study, manual observation is positioned as preliminary description for qualitatively grasping the filter's behavioral tendencies."
+**Annotation methodology** (paper §3.3): the observation is exploratory and conducted by a single annotator; it does not include inter-rater reliability or formal annotation protocol.
+Within the present study, manual observation is positioned as preliminary description for qualitatively grasping the filter's behavioral tendencies.

 ### `category_counts.csv`

-Aggregate counts and percentages of the manual annotation categories, corresponding to the data shown in Figure 1.
+Aggregate counts and percentages from the author's manual observation of the ~316-image subset.
+This file corresponds to Figure 1 in the paper and allows direct reproduction of the category distribution without redistributing the generated images or the full per-image annotation table.

 **Schema:**